johchai/react-fastify-starter/README.md

-# ✨ React Fastify Starter (WIP)
+# ✨ React Fastify Starter

-A starter full-stack monorepo template for CRUD dashboards and web apps — with a type-safe, dockerized backend (Fastify, TypeScript, PostgreSQL, Prisma), a simple frontend (React, Vite, Tailwind CSS), and OpenAPI-powered type sharing.
+A starter full-stack docker monorepo template for CRUD dashboards and web apps — with a type-safe, backend (Fastify, TypeScript, PostgreSQL, Prisma), a simple frontend (React, Vite, Tailwind CSS), and OpenAPI-powered type sharing.

-## 🔧 To-Do

-- Add production deployment instructions.

 ---